Pekingese: Health

-A 2024 UK study found a life expectancy of 13.3 years for the breed compared to an average of 12.7 for purebreds and 12 for crossbreeds.

-The leading cause of death for Pekingese, as for many other Toy breeds, is trauma.
-Primary health concerns include neurological and cardiovascular defects.

-As a result of breeding for an increasingly flattened face, its brachycephaly can lead to health issues in some Pekingese.
+As a result of breeding for an increasingly flattened face, the breed is brachycephalic.
 Therefore other potential concerns in the breed are eye issues and breathing problems, resulting from its tiny skull and flattened face.
-Furthermore, skin allergies (including hotspots) and eye ulcers may develop spontaneously.
-Pekingese may also develop keratoconjunctivitis sicca (dry eye) and progressive retinal atrophy.
+A Pekingese's nasal folds make it susceptible to trichiasis, as the folds in the modern breed contain heavier hair than older incarnations.
+Said nasal folds may be more excessive in Pekingese than even other brachycephalic breeds.
+The large eyes are also prone to injury and infection by foreign objects getting lodged in them.
+Other eye diseases the breed is prone to include keratitis, lagophthalmos, lens subluxion, progressive retinal atrophy, keratoconjunctivitis sicca (dry eye), and staphyloma.
+Pekingese are also prone to eye ulcers, which can result in individuals with the ailment being disqualified from shows.
+The Pekingese, however, is less likely than other brachycephalic breeds to develop entropion, possibly due to having thinner noses than other breeds like the Pug.

-In an effort to address potential breathing difficulties caused by the breed's flat face, the Kennel Club (UK) significantly changed the breed standard in October 2008, removing the clause that the "profile [should be] flat with nose well up between eyes" and adding instead that the "muzzle must be evident".
+In an effort to address potential breathing difficulties caused by the breed's flat face, The Kennel Club (UK) significantly changed the breed standard in October 2008, removing the clause that the "profile [should be] flat with nose well up between eyes" and adding instead that the "muzzle must be evident".
 This was in response to public opinion following the BBC programme Pedigree Dogs Exposed.

 Care

-Keeping the Pekingese coat healthy and presentable requires daily brushing and a trip to the groomer every 8–12 weeks.
-Dogs intended as a house pet may be kept in a puppy cut, which requires less maintenance than a show coat.
+The Pekingese is considered "high maintenance" in regard to grooming.
+The breed is double-coated, and thus both layers of its coat must be adequately brushed.
+The breed should never be shaved, as this can lead to sunburn.
 It is important to remove foreign materials from the eyes daily, and clean the creases on the face to prevent sores (hot spots).
 It is also necessary to keep and maintain the long fur in the rear end (aka the "trousers" or "skirt") clean and well-groomed, as the area is prone to soiling.
 In cold climates, the trousers may accumulate clumps of snowballs.